What are the hours of this event?

 What types of payment options are available?

 We accept credit cards, cash, and check.
 There will also be an ATM on-site, which does charge a standard surcharge fee by the ATM provider.
-Unfortunately we do not have any control over the surcharge, and that fee does not come back to the RVA French Food Festival or the Little Sisters of the Poor.
+Unfortunately we do not have any control over the surcharge, and that fee does not come back to the RVA French Food Festival, the Little Sisters of the Poor, or Commonwealth Catholic Charities.

 Is there a cost to attend?